 Introduction

-I led the design of a new subscriber-focused web app for Envato, built to bring our stock and AI tools into a single, cohesive experience.
-The project focused on unifying fragmented workflows, removing friction from core interactions, and setting the platform up to introduce new subscriber pricing tiers.
+I designed a new web app for Envato, built to bring our stock and AI tools into a single, cohesive experience.
+The impact was immediate across our North Star metrics:

 Make the core loop fast

-We trimmed everything unnecessary from the core loop (search and download stock) and focused on making it fast to use.
-We introduced features that were previously identified as being high impact, such as infinite scroll, better content recommendations from the same author, one-click downloads, and other quality of life improvements that speed up user workflows.
+We introduced features that we knew were high impact: Infinite scroll, stock recommendations from the same author, one-click downloads, and other quality of life improvements that speed up user workflows.

 Ship quick, iterate faster